admin-shell-io/aasx-package-explorer/README.md

 We provide the binaries for Windows 10 in [the releases]( https://github.com/admin-shell-io/aasx-package-explorer/releases).

+(Remark: In special cases you may like to use a current build.
+Please click on a green check mark and select "Check-release" details.)

 ## Issues

 If you want to request new features or report bugs, please